 Banco Santander has allocated more than 900 million euros to collaboration projects with universities and research centres around the world.
 In 2013, the bank invested 142 million euros.

-Academic institutions receiving support from Santander for the development of academics initiatives relating to scholarships; mobility grants; research Programmes; university-Enterprise Relations; new technologies; promotion of the Spanish language, and global projects like Universia, the Miguel de Cervantes Virtual Library, and RedEmprendia.
+Academic institutions receiving support from Santander for the development of academics initiatives relating to scholarships; mobility grants; research Programmes; university-Enterprise Relations; new technologies; promotion of the Spanish language, and global projects like Universia, CISE, the Miguel de Cervantes Virtual Library, and RedEmprendia.